darrenldl/ocaml-SeqBox/README.md

     e.g. if there are two FNM metadata fields in the metadata block, only the first (in terms of byte order) will be used

 ## License
-The following files directly from libcrc(with syntax modification) are under the MIT license as used by libcrc
+The following files directly from libcrc(with slight modification) are under the same MIT license used by libcrc
   - crcccitt.c
   - checksum.h

-The following files translated/ported from libcrc are under the MIT license as used by libcrc as well
+~~The following files translated/ported from libcrc are under the MIT license as used by libcrc as well~~
-  - crcccitt.ml
+  - ~~crcccitt.ml~~
-  - crcccitt.mli
+  - ~~crcccitt.mli~~

 All remaining files are distributed under the 3-Clause BSD license as stated in the LICENSE file